 Nylon Tubing for Compressed Air Specifications

-You should avoid abnormal temperature rise which may burst the piping.
-The values of the minimum bending radii are also at a temperature of 68°F, and the outside diameter variable rate 10 percent max.
+You should avoid abnormal temperature rises which may burst the piping.
+The values of the minimum bending radii are also at a temperature of 68°F, and the outside diameter variable rate is 10 percent max.
 In a situation where the operating temperature is higher than 68°F, the outside diameter variable rate may be over 10 percent even if the bending radius is within its specified range.

 Temperature range: -4°F to 140°F

 Note: The specifications provided are just an example, you will be able to find nylon tubing with greater temperature ranges and maximum operating pressures.